The fact that Elasticsearch operates with shards and replicas adds challenges when it comes to having good scoring.

 dfs_query_then_fetch search type.
 This will make

-Elasticsearch perform an inital round trip to all involved shards, asking
+Elasticsearch perform an initial round trip to all involved shards, asking

 them for their index statistics relatively to the query, then the coordinating